Dealing With Excess Or Too Much Perfume

-The ‘faux pas’ has happened while your were out and about or were refreshing yourself in the bathroom.
+The ‘faux pas’ has happened while you were out and about or were refreshing yourself in the bathroom.

 First solution: does the bathroom have a hot air dryer that you could use and direct at the problem area?

-Second solution: do you see an alcoholic wet wipe or an alcoholic hand sanitiser ?
+The second solution: do you see an alcoholic wet wipe or an alcoholic hand sanitizer?

 Simply hanging out your clothes to air them or washing the affected areas on your skin with simple soap should solve the problem.

 In the worst-case scenario, you may have to take a shower or wash your clothes (include some oxygen bleach for best results).